 Free wireless internet access to users with their own computer.
 Three hotspots within the library.
 The Library’s wireless network is not secure.
-Choose StageNet-BowmanLib from your menu of available networks.
-This network does not require a password.
+Choose Bowman Public Library-guest from your menu of available networks.
+The password is Library18.
 Library staff cannot assist you with your computer.
 There is no provision for printing from the wireless network.
 Your use of the Library’s wireless network must adhere to all Library policies.
 This network is filtered.

 Have a Question?
 The Librarian may be able to help.

 - Research Looking for an obituary?
 Seeking an answer to a burning question?
 The librarian may be able to help.
 Stop in the library, call or email us.
 We’ll do our best to find an answer.

 - Online Library Resources The Library subscribes to many databases filled with information.
 Explore the Online Library Resources on your own or in one of the Library’s technology Classes.
 See the calendar for dates & times.

 The Library offers classes aimed at lifelong learning.
 See the calendar for dates & times.

 - Accessibility The Library is ADA compliant with powered doors, accessible restrooms and no stairs.

 - See the librarian for the text magnifier available for the vision-challenged.
 This device was donated by our local Lion’s club and is available for use within the library during library hours.

 - Books on Wheels.
 Library is looking for volunteers to deliver books to homebound patrons whom are unable to come to Library for health or physical reasons.
 If you would like to volunteer for this service, call or email the library for more information.